tildearrow/furnace/README.md

     - Microchip AY8930
     - TI SN76489 used in Sega Master System and BBC Micro
     - PC Speaker
+      - Ability to play music on your PC's PC speaker!
+(Linux/Unix-like only)
     - Philips SAA1099 used in SAM Coupé
     - OKI MSM5232 used in some arcade boards
   - sample chips: